bagok701/Fresh-Fridge/README.md

 To create, as a community, a mobile application that will provide an easier and more efficient way to keep track of groceries and their expiration dates.

 #Goals
--Create a list of items in your refrigerator with their respective expiration dates -Receive push notifications about when certain foods are about to expire -Ability to create grocery lists from within the application
+1. Create a list of items in your refrigerator with their respective expiration dates
+2. Receive push notifications about when certain foods are about to expire
+3. Ability to create grocery lists from within the application

 #Stretch Goals
 -Availability on multiple platforms **Will only be available for Android at first**